About the Mound

 Eric takes an active interest with volunteer work in the Dayton area.
 He serves or has served on the board of the following organizations: Past Chair of the 2014 Greater Dayton Area Chamber of Commerce, former Dayton History Board member for 14 years, former Montgomery County Transportation Improvement District Board Member for 16 years, County Corp., Miamisburg Schools Education Foundation, Miamisburg Historical Society, Downtown Miamisburg Inc., and Past-president of Miamisburg Rotary.

 Mr. Cluxton graduated with a Bachelor of Science Degree from Miami University and is also a graduate from The Stonier Graduate School of Banking from the University of Delaware.

 Eric resides in Miami Township with his wife Dana.
-Their three grown children live in West Chester along with a daughter-in-law, son-in-law, two grandsons, and twin granddaughters.
+Their three grown children are now married and five grandchildren.

 Lorrie Huber - Administrative Services Manager

 Lorrie Huber joined Mound Development Corporation in May 2013.
 In her role as Administrative Services Manager, she works closely with the President and Mound Development’s Executive Committee and Board of Trustees.
 In addition, she handles the accounting, contract maintenance, tenant requests, website/marketing updates, and many other day-to-day activities for the company.